kinvolk/enhancements/keps/sig-node/127-user-namespaces/README.md

 #### Story 3

-As a cluster admin, I want to allow users to run their container as root without that process having root privileged on the host, so I can mitigate the impact of a compromised container.
+As a cluster admin, I want to allow users to run their container as root without that process having root privileges on the host, so I can mitigate the impact of a compromised container.

 #### Story 4